The Best Multi-Purpose Compost

 Well, peat-based compost is still readily available, but a lot of gardeners are choosing to avoid it as much as possible for the above reasons.

 Now you have the facts, you can make your own informed decision about compost.
-In the end, whether you choose a compost which contains peat or not will likely come down to your own priorities.

 How Much Compost to Buy